 You can have your own Internet advertising business with nothing down and only $50 per month, and we will help you get started.

-Caddo Lake is a different type of lake than most of the Texas Lakes to the west.
+Caddo Lake (Lac Caddo in French) is a different type of lake than most of the Texas Lakes to the west.
 Caddo Lake is on the Texas/Louisiana border.

 A first-time visitor to Caddo Lake said, "I have never had an experience like this on a Texas lake.
 It is so mysterious but beautiful.
 I understand why people want to come to this area and return many times."

-Caddo lake covers 26,810 acres of Cypress swamp and has an average depth of 8' 10" with the deepest water averaging about 20 feet.
+Legend has it that the lake was formed by the 1811-12 New Madrid earthquakes.
+Caddo lake covers 225,400 acres of Cypress swamp and has an average depth of 8' 10" with the deepest water averaging about 20 feet.
 Caddo Lake offers many bayous, channels, waterways and sloughs which delight the fishermen.
 The state has marked 42 miles of "boat roads" to guide the sportsman through the maze of channels.

 Caddo lake has an abundance of cypress trees, plant life, birds and wildlife.
 Birder watchers have discovered about 240 species of birds at Caddo Lake.
 Some of the wildlife includes: white-tailed deer, raccoons, beavers, minks, nutrias, squirrels, armadillos, frogs, turtles, snakes, alligators, and a large variety of waterfowl.
 The lake is a beautiful lake with its stately cypress trees, the interesting plant life, the many bayous and the variety of wildlife.